 This was one of the best books on leadership and stress that I have ever had the pleasure to read and review.
 I would suggest it as a text for all leadership, management, and business courses at the Master's level and above in universities around the world.

 The Stress Effect explains how stress wreaks havoc with decision making and why leaders must become Masters of Decision Making under Stress and how to do it.
-A Book Review Leader’s Guide is available to walk you through facilitating a discussion of this book in your organization or with your leaders.
+Click here to go to The Stress Effect website for more tips, tools and resources for managing stress and building resilience.
+A Book Review Leader’s Guide is also available to walk you through facilitating a discussion of this book in your organization or with your leaders.

-If stress is the “elephant in the room” that no one wants to talk about in your organization, HPS can help.
-Change is difficult and we encourage you to take baby steps when introducing a stress reduction plan into your organization’s culture.
+If stress is the elephant in the room that no one wants to talk about in your organization—whether from the effects of COVID or other stressors—HPS can help.
+Change is difficult, and we encourage you to implement a stress reduction plan into your organization’s culture right away.
 The purpose is not to create more stress!
 Incremental and sustainable small changes will pay off in the long term.
 Lower health costs, improved employee health, reduced conflict and increased performance are all achievable outcomes.